richteague/bettermoments/docs/FAQ.md

 #### Velocity / Line Center

-* **quadratic** - As described in [Teague & Foremanmackey (2018)](http://iopscience.iop.org/article/10.3847/2515-5172/aae265/meta), this method fits a quadratic curve to the pixel of peak intensity and its two neighbouring pixels.
+* **quadratic** - As described in [Teague & Foreman-Mackey (2018)](http://iopscience.iop.org/article/10.3847/2515-5172/aae265/meta), this method fits a quadratic curve to the pixel of peak intensity and its two neighbouring pixels.
 This results in a line center and line peak.

 * **maximum** - Similar to the **quadratic** method, but only uses the pixel of peak intensity.
 This limits precision of the line center to the velocity resolution of the data.